JeremyJones/jpmctt/README.md

   dot attribute style.
 * The test coverage is not comprehensive.

-## More Information
+## Further Information

 Running `pydoc` on main.py, models.py or test.py will display
-additional information.
+additional documentation.

 On main.py: